Chapter 1

 Ben Jagt

 "Ultimate just scratches all of the itches, catching, throwing, running, jumping, being athletic.
-No other sport really does that."
+No other sport really does that as much as Ultimate Frisbee!"

 Ben Jagt, 2x AUDL MVP, New York Empire

 Catching.
 Throwing.
 Running.
 Jumping.
 Being athletic.
-No other sport asks you to do all of that in the same point, on the same field, with the same intensity.
-And that means no single pickup game, no single league night, no single tournament weekend is ever going to give you enough reps in all those areas to truly get good at all of them.
+That is what Ultimate Frisbee is all about!
+And that means no single pickup game, no single league night, no single tournament weekend is ever going to give you enough reps in all those areas to truly reach your potential in all of those categories of Ultimate.

 Here is the reality of Ultimate Frisbee: most players only practice when they play.
 They show up on Saturday, throw a few warm up passes, play for an hour or two, and go home.
 Maybe they toss with a friend once during the week.
 Maybe they don't.

-But you picked up this book because you want more.
-You want to throw farther, cut sharper, catch cleaner, and play longer.
-You want the person guarding you to think, "Not this guy again."
+You picked up this book because you want more, and you want to accelerate your growth to reach your full potential.
+You want to throw farther, cut sharper, catch with absolute confidence using either hand, and play longer.
+You want the person guarding you to think, "Not this person again.
+Dang it!"

 Why Games Alone Are Not Enough

 If you can play the game, you are going to grow.
-Pickup games, tournaments, and league play are the fastest way to get experience and learn how the sport actually works in real time.
-And if you have a regular throwing partner, even better.
+Pickup games, tournaments, and league play are the fastest way to get experience and learn how the sport actually works in real time with other people - it is a team sport after all.
+And if you have a regular throwing partner, even better, I highly encourage finding a regular tossing partner.
 That combination of game reps and partner drills will make you a solid player.

+You have work to do or family to look after.
 The weather is bad.
 Your throwing partner is busy.
 The field is muddy.
 The game got canceled.
 Life gets in the way.
-And those gaps between games are where most players lose their edge, and where the best players sharpen theirs.
+And those gaps between games are where most players lose their edge, and where the best players sharpen theirs instead.
+That time adds up and how you interact with discs during this time really matters for improving game time abilities.

 Two Discs and a Break Between Tasks

-Let me tell you how this works in real life.
-I spend a lot of time on the computer.
+Let me tell you how this works in real life, my life for example.
+I spend a lot of time at the computer.
 Projects, emails, waiting for something to load or process.
 And during those breaks, I have a choice.
-I can scroll my phone.
-I can stare at the wall.
-Or I can pick up a disc.
+I can scroll on my phone.
+I can watch a show.
+Or I can pick up a disc or better yet, two discs and focus on completing a few solo drills.
+You can also do these drills while listening to a podcast, multi tasking is great, but commit to working on your disc drills every single day for at least an hour or more.

-I keep at least two frisbees near me at all times.
-When I have a five minute gap between tasks, I grab one and start spinning it on my finger.
-The Hula Hoop Drill.
+I keep at least two frisbee discs near me at all times.
+When I have a five minute gap between tasks, I grab one or both and start spinning the discs on my fingers.
+The Hula Hoop Drill is my go to and all time favorite.
 The rim spins around my index finger like a tiny hula hoop, and every second it spins, the muscles in my finger are fighting to keep it going.
+I can feel the strain in my arm and I know the more I do this, the stronger my throws will be when I am on the field.

-I do it while watching TV.
+I spin both discs using both hands while watching TV.
 While waiting for the coffee to brew.
 Between meetings.
+While I am walking somewhere.
 Five minutes here, three minutes there.
-It adds up fast.
-And when I show up to the Sunday morning game at Nolte and rip a forehand that cuts through the wind, that throw did not happen on the field.
-It happened in my living room, one spin at a time.
+It adds up.
+And when I show up to the Sunday morning game at Nolte and rip a forehand that actually lands where I want it to go, that throw did not happen on the field.
+It happened because of strength and muscle memoring built during solo time

 You have probably heard of the 80/20 principle.
 In most areas of life, 20% of the work produces 80% of the results.
 Solo practice is no different.

 You do not need to spend two hours a day doing drills.
-You need to find the handful of exercises that deliver the biggest payoff and do them consistently.
-This book identifies those drills.
-Every chapter in Part II is built around that philosophy: what is the smallest amount of focused effort that produces the largest improvement in your game?
+You need to find the handful of exercises that deliver the biggest payoff and do them consistently, even if it is a small amount of time each day.
+This book identifies many drills you can choose from.

 Most players are embarrassed to throw with their non dominant hand in public.
 You are at a pickup game, the disc comes to you, and your left hand (if you are right handed) is screaming, "Let me try!"
 But your brain says, "Not here.
-Not in front of everyone.
-Use the right hand."
+Not in front of everyone because it will most likely fail and mess up.
+Use the right hand instead."
+This is what happens to me at least.

 Solo practice removes that pressure entirely.

 When you are alone in your backyard, nobody is watching.
 Nobody cares if your left hand flick goes sideways.
 Nobody is going to judge you for wobbling a push pass.
 That privacy is freedom.
-And that freedom is where ambidextrous players are built.
+And that freedom is where ambidextrous players are built and where your non dominant hand can fail over and over again UNTIL it doesn't!

-The more you can do in private to strengthen your non dominant hand, the sooner that hand stops being a weakness and starts becoming a weapon.
-And when you finally unleash a lefty flick in a game and your defender has no idea what just happened, you will know exactly where that throw came from.
+The more you can do in private to strengthen your non dominant hand, the sooner that hand stops being a weakness and starts becoming a super strength.
+And when you finally unleash a lefty flick or backhand in a game and your defender has no idea what just happened, you will know exactly where that throw came from.
 It came from the living room.
 The backyard.
 The quiet reps nobody saw.

 Gravity Is Your First Throwing Partner

 Throw a disc straight up from your back?
 Gravity brings it right back down.
 Spin it on your finger?
 Gravity is the force you are fighting to keep it going.
-Flick it at a wall?
-The wall sends it back.
+Throw it up a wall?
+The wall hits it and gravity brings it back to you.
+Do this many times per day, some days hundreds of times per day.

-You do not need another person to get reps.
-You need a disc and the willingness to pick it up.
-The planet does the rest.
+You do not need another person to get reps in.
+You need a disc and the willingness to pick it up and throw it in the air or up against a wall.
+Earth's gravity does the rest.

 What This Book Will Give You